 For more information, including meeting agendas and minutes, enter the Hunger Council Resource Hub:

 All Hunger Councils are committed to learning about hunger and improving community and household food security.
-The Hunger Councils coordinate efforts and build strong nutrition safety nets at the community level and statewide.
-The Hunger Council model is a comprehensive approach to addressing hunger: by educating community members about the local causes and effects of hunger and providing tools to improve nutrition and reduce hunger in their communities and beyond.
+The Hunger Councils coordinate efforts and build strong nutrition safety nets at the community and statewide levels.
+The Hunger Council model is a comprehensive approach to addressing hunger: by educating community members about the local causes and effects of hunger.
+They provide tools to improve nutrition, strive to reduce hunger in their communities and go beyond.

 Membership in the Hunger Councils is open to anyone with an interest in furthering the Council’s vision that all Vermonters in each community in our state have access to an adequate supply of nutritious food.

-To learn more about the Hunger Councils, contact Jenna Banning, Hunger Council Organizer, at firstname.lastname@example.org .
+To learn more about the Hunger Councils, contact Jenna O'Donnell, Hunger Council Manager, at email@example.com .

 A Discussion on Hunger in Vermont with the Candidates for Vermont's Governor